 - Spend.
 Let your child decide how they’ll spend their money and experience the consequences.
 If they make an impulse purchase they later regret, they’ll be less likely to repeat that money mistake in the future.
 For example, if they buy that toy now, they may not have enough money for other things they want in the near future.

 - Share.
 Whether it’s a local fundraiser or a national charity, encourage your child to donate to a cause they care about.
 Help them understand how their money can be used to help others.

 As your kids grow older and more responsible, transition them from the three-bucket approach to bank accounts.
 Help them open a checking account so they learn how to use checks, debit cards and mobile or online banking.
-A personal savings account can be a great motivator as they watch their savings grow with interest earnings.
+A personal savings account can be a great motivator as they watch their savings grow.
 Consider Commerce Bank’s myRewards Savings, a personal savings account that encourages saving by paying you to save for your goals.